K4KarolE/31_I_aM_Db_Bee/README.md

     - Adds it to the end of the selected search link
     - Opens it in a new browser tab

-## Autorun by next start
+## Quit after run
-- Automatically triggers the scraping engine by the next start of the program using the previously saved settings
+- Automatically exit after the engine function is executed (data collection and writing, poster in new tab, ..)

 ## ChromeDriver path - Mandatory
 - You are able to add the path of the driver